-We may need help from people along the way.
-But this can help to encourage us that our adventure will continue to get better.
+We may need help from people along the way, but this will help to encourage us that our adventure will continue to get better.

-There’s certainly much more to recovery than what I’ve written here—it can entail different paths for different people.
-But as I said, sobriety should be looked at as an adventure.
+There’s certainly much more to recovery than what I’ve written here, which entails different paths for different people.
+But as I said, sobriety should be looked upon as an adventure.
 All we need to do is remind ourselves how our lives were before we began our quest for a new life.

 By doing so, we see how much better it is to live a life of discovery along with any fear and uncertainty we may have than it is to live a life where fear and uncertainty is the only thing we know.